In-medium electromagnetic form factors of pseudoscalar mesons from the quark model: Numerical results

 \subsection{In-medium charge radius}

-The charge radii of the charged and neutral pseudoscalar mesons are presented in the upper and lower panels of Fig.~\ref{fig:radius}, respectively.
+The charge radii of the charged and neutral pseudoscalar mesons are presented in Table~\ref{tab:radius}.
 For the positively charged mesons, the radius has a positive sign, while for the negatively charged and neutral mesons, it carries a negative sign.
 In this analysis, we focus on the absolute values of the charge radii to discuss their general feature.
+In Table~\ref{tab:radius}, as a first step, we consider only the averaged radii of mesons with different charges (e.g., $K^+$ and $K^-$), which are affected by the presence of the vector potential in the nuclear medium.

 The meson charge radii in free space show their consistency with experimental data~\cite{Amendolia:1986ui,Amendolia:1984nz} and lattice QCD data~\cite{Can:2012tx} as shown in Table~\ref{tab:radius}.
-We observe that the absolute values of the in-medium charge radius increase with increasing nuclear density, which aligns with previous studies that employed different theoretical approaches~\cite{Yabusaki:2023zin,Hutauruk:2018qku,Hutauruk:2019was,deMelo:2014gea}.
+We find that the absolute values of the in-medium charge radius increase with increasing nuclear density, which aligns with previous studies that employed different theoretical approaches~\cite{Yabusaki:2023zin,Hutauruk:2018qku,Hutauruk:2019was,deMelo:2014gea}.
 However, it should be kept in mind that there exists a recent theoretical prediction showing the pion charge radius might start to decrease at very high nuclear densities, as indicated in Ref.~\cite{Yabusaki:2023zin}, which is rather different from what is found in a very recent study of Ref.~\cite{Gifari:2024ssz}, although further possible experimental verification may be required to confirm this behavior.

+We emphasize that the medium modification of charge radius is substantial, as the EMFFs undergo significant changes in the nuclear medium near $Q^2=0$, as described in Fig.~\ref{fig:ffqq}.
+At normal nuclear density, the pion's charge radius ($\expval{r^{*2}_\pi} = 0.897$ fm$^2$) is significantly larger than the experimental value in free space (0.427(10) fm$^2$)~\cite{Amendolia:1986ui}.
+A similar trend is observed for the kaon, where its in-medium charge radius ($\expval{r^{*2}_K} = 0.697$ fm$^2$) considerably exceeds the free-space value (0.34(5) fm$^2$).
+We also find that the $K^0$ radius in normal nuclear matter ($|\expval{r^{*2}_K}| = 0.255$ fm$^2$) is significantly larger than its free-space value (0.055(10) fm$^2$)~\cite{Aoki:2015pba}.

+Figure~\ref{fig:radius} illustrates that the in-medium charge radius increases differently for various mesons, leading to a clear distinction between the radii of isospin doublets.
+The vector potential plays a crucial role in this effect, causing an increasing difference between, for instance, $\expval{r_{K^+}^2}$ and $\expval{r_{K^-}^2}$ as nuclear density rises.
+For the pion, however, the vector potential cancels out, ensuring that $\pi^+$ and $\pi^-$ maintain identical radii in the medium.
+As expected, the influence of the vector potential is more pronounced for kaons, while its impact on $D$ and $B$ mesons is relatively smaller as also discussed in our previous work~\cite{Arifi:2023jfe}.